Windows Protected your PC: Dealing with Windows SmartScreen on Installation

 Windows Store

 Microsoft suggests publishing apps through the Windows Store.
-Windows Store is a curated platform, and software has to go through a thourough vetting process.
+Windows Store is a curated platform, and software has to go through a very thorough vetting process.
 The problem is that this process is both slow and cumbersome and there are a million different rules that have to be followed including some restrictions the software can and can't do in some cases requiring that Windows Store versions have to be dumbed down to be eligible for Store publishing.

 Developer and developer adjacent tools in particular have a hard time conforming to all the rules, and the lack of attention by reviewers to real-world concerns in the app publishing process make the Windows Store a time consuming pain in the ass.